 - Cut the beef into 1 ½ inch chunks and place it in large bowl

 - Roughly chop the garlic and onions and place it in the bowl

 - Slice the ginger and cut them into thick matchsticks and place it in the bowl

 - Peel the kiwi and smash it with the fork, put the smashed kiwi in the bowl

 - Mix everything well and marinate it overnight in the fridge.
 If you're pressed for time, marinate it for at least 4 hours in room temperature.It's important not to marinate it for more than 24 hours because kiwi is a very strong meat tenderizer, and it may tenderize the meat too much and make it mushy.

 - Once you are done marinating, remove the marinating beef from the fridge and drain the liquid.

 - Discard the arromatics (the onions, garlic and ginger).
 Don't worry we use fresh arromatics for the stew.

 - Let the beef sit in room temperature for an hour, this will help with the browning of the beef since the beef won't be as cold.

 - While we are waiting for the beef, peel and slice 1-2 onions and set it a side

 - Peel and roughly chop the garlic and set it a side

 - Peel and chop the carrot into 2 inch chunks and set it aside

 - Peel the dried outer layer of the lemongrass and cut off the dried tips and discard it.
 Wash the lemongrass to remove any sand.
 Cut the lemongrass into 2-3 inch chunks and smash it with a rolling pin or the blunt back of your knife to release the oils.

 Putting It Together

-- Place a large heavy bottom pot over the stove on medium heat and add a bit of oil with 1-2 tablespoons of butter
+- Place a large heavy bottom pot or a dutch oven over the stove on medium heat and add a bit of oil with 1-2 tablespoons of butter